dotnet/csharplang/proposals/low-level-struct-improvements.md

         // of 's' hence most assignment rules would allow it. s._field = ref i;

-        // ERROR: this must be disallowed for the exact same reasons we can't
+        // Error: this must be disallowed for the exact same reasons we can't
         // return a Span<T> wrapping the parameter: the consumption rules
         // believe such state smuggling cannot exist return s;